jnorell/comment-tweaks/readme.txt

 = Features =

+*   Allow comment authors to edit their own comments
 *   Add WP editor (quicktags and/or tinymce) to comments area
 *   Filter to customize WP editor settings (buttons/appearance)